xpsi-group/xpsi/docs/source/install.rst

 .. note::

-    The following assumes you have installed PyMultiNest and mpi4py.
-If you have not already installed it through the ``environment.yml`` file, you may do so e.g. via ``conda install -c conda-forge pymultinest mpi4py``.
+    The following assumes you have installed mpi4py.
+If you have not already installed it through the ``environment.yml`` file, you may do so e.g. via ``conda install -c conda-forge mpi4py``.

 Prerequisites for MultiNest are c and fortran compilers (e.g. ``gcc`` and ``gfortran``), ``cmake``, ``blas``, ``lapack``, and